NAVIGATION

 AUSSIEStory | Vive Julienne in Passing: hello, traveller, goodbye!

-Vive has 2 siblings, 2 daughters, 1 granddaughter and a long term partner with a kimchi konnection.
-Join Vive recount their journey of discovery, life, love and joy while being a funeral celebrant.
+Vive has 2 siblings, 2 daughters, 1 granddaughter and a long-term partner with a kimchi konnection.
+Join Vive as they recount their journey of discovery, life, love and joy while being a funeral celebrant.

 How is it working out?